Privacy policy

 Inventory data:

-Inventory data includes essential information that is necessary to identify and manage contract partners, user accounts, profiles and similar assignments.
-This data may include personal and demographic information such as names, contact information (addresses, telephone numbers, email addresses), dates of birth, and specific identifiers (user IDs).
-Inventory data forms the basis for any formal interaction between people and services, facilities or systems by enabling unambiguous attribution and communication.
-Content data: Content data includes information that is generated in the course of creating, editing, and publishing all types of content.
-This category of data can include text, images, videos, audio files, and other multimedia content published on various platforms and media.
-Content data is not only limited to the actual content, but also includes metadata that provides information about the content itself, such as tags, descriptions, author information, and publication dates contact details: Contact data is essential information that enables communication with people or organizations.
-They include telephone numbers, postal addresses and email addresses, as well as means of communication such as social media handles and instant messaging identifiers.
+Content data includes information generated in the course of creating, editing, and publishing content of all kinds.
+This category of data may include text, images, videos, audio files, and other multimedia content published on various platforms and media.
+Content data is not limited only to the actual content, but also includes metadata that provides information about the content itself, such as tags, descriptions, author information, and publication dates.

-Meta, communication and process data:
+Meta, communication, and procedural data:

 Usage data: